ECA SECTORS / NATURAL GAS

 Northern Ireland must introduce the EU network codes by 2017 but must also manage the transitional period until then.
 ECA was engaged to support on a broad range of regulatory and pricing issues.
 ECA was asked to provide specialised consultancy support to assist the utility regulator to develop spreadsheet modelling to assist with the development of the rules for the introduction of new transmission charges into the NI Tariff Regime.

 Assessment of gas sector and infrastructure development in Albania for the World Bank included a financial and economic feasibility of the Vlore power plant, recommendations on different business model for PSP and PPP arrangements, a review of contractual frameworks and regulatory changes.
-Additionally, we assessed the financial feasibility of the Ionian –Adriatic Pipeline (IAP) covering demand forecasts, supply assessments, possible offtake points and cost structures were evaluated to identify the competitiveness of gas transported through IAP and the economic and financial feasibility of the pipeline.

 The objective of this study was to assist Comisión Nacional de Hidrocarburos in developing a suitable regulatory framework and oversight mechanisms to minimise gas flaring and venting in Mexico.